 My girlfriend’s mother had mentioned our mutual friend Kenton from ReWild University telling her a plant called “quickweed” or “Frenchweed” was edible a number of years ago.
 I’d stashed the info to memory, bogged down figuring out what to do with so much lamb’s quarter that year.

 Lamb’s quarter and amaranth are good in salads too, but after I saw how aggressively the Galinsoga grew this year, I remembered to try it, and there’s plenty of reasons it rose to the top of the heap of what I picked for salads:

 - Just a couple minutes and snips of a scissors will fill a garbage bag, just grab a bunch, cut and repeat.

 - The growing season was long.
 Even after it’s gone to flower, the tips of young growth were still tender and good tossed with other greens.

 - As gardeners know, it’s an aggressive grower.
 I picked as much as I could stand about twice a week and never ran out, all from a roughly 40′ x 10′ plot.
 The more I picked, the more it grew.

-- It can be used raw, or cooked.
+- It can be used raw (in moderation and mixed with other greens) or cooked.
 Got a call from a farmer that the spinach was killed by hail?
 Don’t worry, just toss some Galinsoga in that pasta.
 While you’re at it, put it in the salad mix and on the fish entree, then throw the purchased microgreens in the compost where they belong, as fodder to grow interesting, edible weeds.

 - Like so many other greens sans watercress, It’s shelf life shames conventionally harvested salad greens.
 I would regularly get two weeks of shelf life from what I picked, or more, if it lasted that long, packed in plastic fishboxes with a damp towel or two.